kevalmorabia97/FPARM-Frequent-Patterns-and-Association-Rule-Miner/README.md

 <br>![Image](https://mrcheerful.000webhostapp.com/FPARM-Frequent-Patterns-and-Association-Rule-Miner.png)<br>

 You can directly run the application by extracting the jar inside **_FPARM-Frequent.Patterns.and.Association.Rule.Miner.zip_** file and running it.
 You will need ORACLE JDK to run the JAVA Fx .jar file.
+<br>The program can handle any kind of data as long as it is in the required format
 <br>**Note:** Dont directly run from zip file as the files generated will be stored in cache.
 So first extract then only run the .jar.
 <hr>